Belvedere Trading LLC Invests $172,000 in AbCellera Biologics Inc. (NASDAQ:ABCL)

-Belvedere Trading LLC bought a new position in AbCellera Biologics Inc. (NASDAQ:ABCL – Get Rating) during the first quarter, according to its most recent disclosure with the SEC.
-The institutional investor bought 19,810 shares of the company’s stock, valued at approximately $172,000.
+Belvedere Trading LLC acquired a new position in AbCellera Biologics Inc. (NASDAQ:ABCL – Get Rating) in the first quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The fund acquired 19,810 shares of the company’s stock, valued at approximately $172,000.

-In related news, CFO Andrew Booth bought 85,000 shares of the business’s stock in a transaction on Thursday, May 12th.
-The shares were bought at an average price of $5.79 per share, for a total transaction of $492,150.00.
-Following the completion of the purchase, the chief financial officer now directly owns 138,500 shares of the company’s stock, valued at $801,915.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-Also, major shareholder Holdings Ltd. Thermopylae bought 1,408,468 shares of the business’s stock in a transaction on Thursday, May 12th.
-The stock was bought at an average price of $6.41 per share, for a total transaction of $9,028,279.88.
-Following the purchase, the insider now directly owns 55,215,758 shares of the company’s stock, valued at $353,933,008.78.
-The disclosure for this purchase can be found here.
-In the last 90 days, insiders have bought 1,812,928 shares of company stock worth $11,713,485.
-Insiders own 45.80% of the company’s stock.
+A number of brokerages have issued reports on ABCL.
+Piper Sandler reduced their price objective on shares of AbCellera Biologics from $28.00 to $21.00 in a research report on Wednesday, May 11th.
+BMO Capital Markets reiterated a “buy” rating and issued a $40.00 price target on shares of AbCellera Biologics in a research note on Wednesday, May 11th.
+Six investment analysts have rated the stock with a buy rating, According to data from MarketBeat.com, the company has a consensus rating of “Buy” and an average target price of $29.60.

-AbCellera Biologics (NASDAQ:ABCL – Get Rating) last announced its quarterly earnings data on Tuesday, May 10th.
-The company reported $0.54 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.47 by $0.07.
-The business had revenue of $316.58 million during the quarter, compared to analyst estimates of $208.96 million.
+AbCellera Biologics (NASDAQ:ABCL – Get Rating) last issued its quarterly earnings data on Tuesday, May 10th.
+The company reported $0.54 earnings per share for the quarter, topping the consensus estimate of $0.47 by $0.07.
 AbCellera Biologics had a net margin of 41.87% and a return on equity of 19.72%.
-The company’s revenue was up 56.2% on a year-over-year basis.
-During the same period last year, the firm posted $0.37 EPS.
+The firm had revenue of $316.58 million for the quarter, compared to analysts’ expectations of $208.96 million.
+During the same quarter in the prior year, the business earned $0.37 EPS.
+The business’s quarterly revenue was up 56.2% on a year-over-year basis.
 Equities analysts forecast that AbCellera Biologics Inc. will post 0.61 earnings per share for the current year.

-Several equities analysts have issued reports on the stock.
-BMO Capital Markets restated a “buy” rating and set a $40.00 target price on shares of AbCellera Biologics in a research note on Wednesday, May 11th.
-Piper Sandler lowered their price objective on shares of AbCellera Biologics from $28.00 to $21.00 in a research note on Wednesday, May 11th.
-Six investment analysts have rated the stock with a buy rating, According to MarketBeat, AbCellera Biologics has an average rating of “Buy” and an average target price of $29.60.
+In other news, CFO Andrew Booth bought 85,000 shares of AbCellera Biologics stock in a transaction that occurred on Thursday, May 12th.
+The stock was bought at an average cost of $5.79 per share, with a total value of $492,150.00.
+Following the acquisition, the chief financial officer now owns 138,500 shares of the company’s stock, valued at approximately $801,915.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+Also, major shareholder Holdings Ltd. Thermopylae acquired 54,915 shares of the business’s stock in a transaction on Monday, June 13th.
+The shares were bought at an average cost of $8.03 per share, with a total value of $440,967.45.
+Following the completion of the acquisition, the insider now owns 55,635,218 shares in the company, valued at $446,750,800.54.
+The disclosure for this purchase can be found here.
+Insiders bought a total of 1,812,928 shares of company stock worth $11,713,485 in the last quarter.
+Company insiders own 45.80% of the company’s stock.

 AbCellera Biologics Inc develops antibody discovery platform.
 Its full-stack, artificial intelligence-powered antibody discovery platform searches and analyzes the database of natural immune systems to find antibodies that could be developed as drugs.
 As of December 31, 2021, the company had 156 discovery programs that are either completed, in progress, or under contract with 36 partners.